 Gently circle your spoon through the topping until it has neat swirls of lemon curd throughout.
 Don’t over mix, it won’t look so pretty!

-Let it set in the fridge for 3-4 hours to set.
+Let it set in the fridge for about 4 hours to set.
 Then decorate with the lavender blossoms.